Image by Pexels https://www.pexels.com/photo/shopping-business-money-pay-50987/

 lookbooks that your customers can take away and use.
 These lead magnets are a

-goldmine are generating traffic and sales.
+goldmine is generating traffic and sales.

 It’s (virtually) free and flexible

 More than any other marketing channel, social media is virtually free.
 Whether you’re setting up a Facebook Page or launching an Instagram account, it doesn’t cost you a cent.
-Even getting verified — important for boosting brand trust — is absolutely free.
+Even getting verified — important for boosting brand trust — is free.

 And most social platforms offer a sophisticated targeting function, so you can get your ads seen by the customers most likely to convert.